Mac Warner: Personal life

 He lives in Morgantown, West Virginia.
-He is brothers with Kasey Warner, former United States Attorney for the Southern District of West Virginia and fellow former J.A.G.
+He is brothers with Kasey Warner, former United States attorney for the Southern District of West Virginia and fellow former J.A.G.
 Corps officer.
-His other brothers are Kris Warner, former chairman of the West Virginia Republican Party, and Monty Warner, the 2004 Republican nominee for Governor of West Virginia.
+His other brothers are Kris Warner, former chairman of the West Virginia Republican Party and his successor as Secretary of State, and Monty Warner, the 2004 Republican nominee for Governor of West Virginia.

 He is the father of four children, who are all current or former Army officers.
+He is married to Debbie Warner, a member of the West Virginia House of Delegates for district 82.